PraizAjala/LITA-CAPSTONE-PROJECT-1./README.md

 ---

 ## Data Sources
-The data used for this project is  sales data.csv which was provided by the Incubator Hub
+The data used for this project is  sales data.csv which was provided by the Incubator Hub, an information technology organisation.

 ## Tools Used
 - Microsoft Excel for data cleaning, analysis.